microsoft/AzureTrailblazerAcademy/month3/labs/lab_oracle_to_postgreSQL/README.md

 ## Overview
 - Azure Database for PostgreSQL is a relational database service based on the open-source Postgres database engine.
 It's a fully managed database-as-a-service offering that can handle mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.
 It offers two deployment options Single Server and Hyperscale (Citus).
 Please access <a href="https://docs.microsoft.com/en-us/azure/postgresql/overview"> this link </a> for more details.

 - This lab provides the steps to migrate Oracle 12c database to Azure PostgreSQL version 11.
-This labs assumes that you have completed the assessment step using <a href="https://datamigration.microsoft.com/scenario/oracle-to-azurepostgresql"> Ora2Pg </a> free tool.
+This labs assumes that you have completed the assessment step using an open source tool <a href="https://datamigration.microsoft.com/scenario/oracle-to-azurepostgresql"> Ora2Pg </a>.

 ## Pre-requisites
 - [Prep-1: Create Oracle Database in an Azure VM](#prep-1-create-oracle-database-in-an-azure-vm)